Nvidia: 2024–2026

-The company became the world's most valuable, surpassing Microsoft and Apple, on June 18, 2024, after its market capitalization exceeded $3.3 trillion.

 In June 2024, Trend Micro announced a partnership with Nvidia to develop AI-driven security tools, notably to protect the data centers where AI workloads are processed.
 This collaboration integrates Nvidia NIM and Nvidia Morpheus with Trend Vision One and its Sovereign and Private Cloud solutions to improve data privacy, real-time analysis, and rapid threat mitigation.

 In October 2024, Nvidia introduced a family of open-source multimodal large language models called NVLM 1.0, which features a flagship version with 72 billion parameters, designed to improve text-only performance after multimodal training.

-In November 2024, the company was added to the Dow Jones Industrial Average.

-In November 2024, Morgan Stanley reported that "the entire 2025 production" of all of Nvidia's Blackwell chips was "already sold out".

-Also in November 2024, the company bought 1.2 million shares of Nebius Group.

-Nvidia was ranked #3 on Forbes' "Best Places to Work" list in 2024.

-As of January 7, 2025, Nvidia's $3.66 trillion market cap was worth more than double of the combined value of AMD, ARM, Broadcom, and Intel.

-In January 2025, Nvidia saw the largest one-day loss in market capitalization for a U.S. company in history at $600 billion.
-This was due to DeepSeek, a Chinese AI startup that developed an advanced AI model at a lower cost and computing power.
-DeepSeek's AI assistant, using the V3 model, surpassed ChatGPT as the highest-rated free app in the U.S. on Apple's App Store.
+In October 2024, Nvidia reported that it had been collaborating with Raytheon (a RTX Corporation business) to "explore network pipelines that accelerate workloads on GPUs and use GPU acceleration software libraries".

 On April 7, 2025, Nvidia released the Llama-3.1-Nemotron-Ultra-253B-v1 reasoning large language model, under the Nvidia Open Model License.
 It comes in three sizes: Nano, Super and Ultra.

 On May 28, 2025, Nvidia's second-quarter revenue forecast fell short of market estimates due to U.S. export restrictions impacting AI chip sales to China, yet the company's stock rose 5% as investors remained optimistic about long-term AI demand.

-In July 2025, it was announced that Nvidia had acquired CentL, a Canadian-based AI firm.
+In July 2025, it was announced that Nvidia had acquired CentML, a Canadian-based AI firm.